ihsanefeuzun/SE-4458-Midterm/README.md

 Microsoft Azure
 SQL Server

 Design Idea: I designed the endpoints that for House and Booking.
 If we try with a same date value to book a same house by giving it house’s ID, system should give an error and not perform booking.

-ER Model:
+Each model has a controller, dto and a service related to it.
+I use SQL Server for db actions.

 Video Link: https://clipchamp.com/watch/AflUjnt4V2w